ahnet-69/Releases/guides/strong-integrity.md

 ```
 ### For YAAP 15+
 - To disable YAAP's fingerprint spoofing logic, You can download **[this overlay](https://raw.githubusercontent.com/ahnet-69/Releases/refs/heads/main/files/NoPropsOverlay.apk)** and install it as a normal app. then you can use Trickystore and pif normally.
-- However incase the above APK does not work, Use the command below to disable the overlay completely.
+- However incase the above APK does not work, Use the command below in **adb shell** to disable the overlay completely.

 ```sh
 cmd overlay disable android.yaap.certifiedprops.overlay
 ```
-**NOTE: Commands for two props are still required to be set.**

 - After a reboot you should be passing strong.